cu-ecen-5013/final-project-atharvdesai1996/FreeRTOS_tiva_demo/readme.md

 # Tiva TM4C1294 Launchpad FreeRTOS Demo #

-Since FreeRtos application wasn't provided by Texas Instruments and FreeRTOS for the Tiva TM4C1294 launchpad, I implemented the FreeRTOS application with the help of reference : https://github.com/akobyl/TM4C129_FreeRTOS_Demo
+Since FreeRTOS application wasn't provided by Texas Instruments and FreeRTOS for the Tiva TM4C1294 launchpad, I implemented the FreeRTOS application with the help of reference : https://github.com/akobyl/TM4C129_FreeRTOS_Demo